pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 comprehensive" strategic layout; emphasizing that all fields such as economic construction, political construction, cultural construction, social construction, ecological civilization construction and party building in the new era should reflect the requirements of people-centeredness.
-Since the 19th National Congress of the Communist Party of China,
+Since the 19th National Congress of the CCP,

 Proceeding from solving the main contradictions in our society, Comrade Xi Jinping proposed to focus on solving the problem of unbalanced and insufficient development, vigorously improving the